zinzloun/Infosec-Scripts-Stories/README.md

 - packetfu_tcp_syn.rb: Emulate sS Nmap scan probe, requires <a href="https://github.com/packetfu/packetfu">PacketFu</a>
 - packetfu_port_scanner.rb: Scan a given port range for an IP, requires PacketFu as well
 - install_cron_rs_openssl.sh: Set a cron job to persist a reverse shell through openssl, see comment in the file fore more info
+- cewl2ascii.sh: Clean up a generated wordlist from a Wikipedia site, using cewl (required)